Laura Fuentes

 More Recipes Using Chicken Thighs

-On days when I want to put the oven in charge and forget about it, I make these easy Sheet Pan Baked Chicken Thighs, these Pesto Chicken Thighs, or these mouthwatering Garlic Chicken Thighs.
+Another epic one-skillet dinner I cook often is this super tasty Spanish Chicken Thighs recipe.
+When I want to put the oven in charge and forget about it, I make these easy Pesto Chicken Thighs or these mouthwatering Garlic Chicken Thighs.

 Skillet Chicken Thighs with Potatoes